catynaimiao/catynaimiao/README.md

 at [Foxconn](https://www.foxconn.com/en-us/),I :
 - build `React` SPA with React Native and Electron;
-- Develop on a  `lua` software fram to send diag to Apple Products;
+- Develop on a  `lua` software frame to send diag to Apple Products;

 💻 &nbsp; I like building apps with TypeScript, React, Node.js, Python and GraphQL!